aabkn/aabkn.github.io/index.md

   </li>
   <li> Ilyas Fatkhullin, Anas Barakat, Anastasia Kireeva, Niao He (2023)
   <a href="https://arxiv.org/abs/2302.01734.pdf">Stochastic Policy Gradient Methods:
-  Improved Sample Complexity for Fisher-non-degenerate Policies</a>
+  Improved Sample Complexity for Fisher-non-degenerate Policies </a>
+  In: *International Conference on Machine Learning*.
+PMLR, pp. 9827–9869
   </li>
   <li> Anastasia Kireeva, Jean-Christophe Mourrat (2023)
-  <a href="http://arxiv.org/abs/2304.05129">Breakdown of a concavity property of mutual information for non-Gaussian channels</a>
+  <a href="http://arxiv.org/abs/2304.05129">Breakdown of a concavity property of mutual information for non-Gaussian channels </a>
+  In: *Information and Inference: A Journal of the IMA* 13.2
   </li>
 </ul>